PTE MocksMock Practice Tests

 How PTE Mocks scores your practice tests

 We believe in transparency.
-Here is exactly what powers the scoring behind every mock test on PTE Mocks:
+Here is exactly what powers the scoring behind every mock test on PTE Mocks — from reading and listening to full practice drills:

 ✍️Writing & content